xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 No other changes are necessary.

 OK, try the new program.
-Note that this  time,  the  `<condition>` code is INSIDE the upper label, which is just where we wanted it.
+Note that this  time,  the  `<condition>` code is _inside_ the upper label, which is just where we wanted it.
 Try some nested loops.
 Try some loops within `IF`'s, and some `IF`'s within loops.
 If you get  a  bit  confused as to what you should type, don't be discouraged:  you  write  bugs in other languages,